Best Delta 8 Products for Depression Reviewed (July 2023)

 We personally test CBD products and may earn a commission if you shop through the links on this page.
 Here’s how we make money.

-There has been a lot of buzz about delta-8 THC, the weaker cousin of delta-9 THC.
-Although research evidence is scarce, some people using delta-8 for depression have reported improved mood, increased motivation, and other therapeutic benefits.
+Although research is scarce, some people use delta-8 THC products for depression and have reported improved mood, increased motivation, and other benefits.

-The only problem is that the delta-8 market is filled with shady companies looking to cash in on the newest trend in cannabis.
-You have to be extremely careful if you want to find a safe and effective delta-8 THC product, whether it be a vape cart, gummies, tincture, or something else.
+Unfortunately, the delta-8 market is filled with shady companies.
+You have to be careful if you want to find a safe and effective delta-8 THC product, whether it be a vape cart, gummies, tincture, or something else.

-That’s why I researched, compared, and tested multiple brands to find the best delta 8 products for depression.
+That’s why I researched, compared, and tested over 15 brands to find the best delta 8 products for depression.

 1. Best Overall: Extract Labs Delta 8 Extract Tank | Full review